farirpgs/fari-games/public/documents/fari-games/charge-srd.md

 If you want to resist a `consequence`, but don’t want to make a `determination roll`, you can decide to break one of your `attachment`.
 Doing so cancels the consequence outright.

-However, this can only be done when it makes sense narratively, and that particular mod cannot be used until time is taken to repair or reacquire it.
+However, this can only be done when it makes sense narratively, and that particular `attachment` cannot be used until time is taken to repair or reacquire it.

 To re-require or repair a MOD, the PC needs to start a `project progress clock` and track it on their character sheet.
 The clock starts at 4 segments, but may have more segments if the mod is complicated to repair, if it was heavily damaged, or if it is difficult to reacquire.